Meet our trainers

 Ketlin has been involved in sport and movement all her life, including rhythmic gymnastics and ballet – but her greatest love is yoga.
 Ketlin’s motto: “There’s no such thing as an impossible dream – you simply have to take that first step out of your comfort zone.”

 Ketlin was drawn into the world of yoga while studying communications at university, and today she says her favourite hobby and her work are one and the same.
-She has completed 50 hours of training as a Yin Yoga (Yoga Alliance) instructor as well as courses for Yogafunk and Hot Yoga instructors, and is currently studying to become a personal trainer (Intensive PT Education Level 4).
-Yoga has turned her understanding of the human body on its head and inspired her to focus more on the health-giving effects of yoga and to share this knowledge with others.
+Ketlin has also completed Yin Yoga, YOGAFUNC and Hot Yoga instructor courses and she is currently studying to become a personal trainer.

 Margit is, without doubt, the best-known water aerobics instructor in the country.
 Margit’s motto: “A healthy mind in a healthy body!”